sagemath/trac_to_gh/Issue 2742.md

 # Issue 2742: add crystals to the main branch of Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2742

 Original creator: mhansen